Updated January 2014 (when I re-read it and realized I'd written the thing in present tense. Da hell?) Better now, I hope.

-"I like you by my side," Alice says, her voice low.
+"I like you by my side," Alice said to him, her voice low.
 "I like being by your side."

-"Then that's where you need to stay," he says and pulls her back to him.
+"Then that's where you need to stay," he said and pulled her back to him.

-He wraps his arms around her and speaks into her ear.
+She tucked her head under his chin, and he wrapped his arms around her.
+He spoke into her ear.
 A promise, a vow.

 "I will stay by your side as long as you'll have me."

-Alice takes a moment to feel the comfort of his statement.
-The sun has set.
-A tent is waiting.
-She pulls out of his embrace and reaches for water to douse the fire.
+She took a moment to feel the comfort of his statement.
+The sun had set.
+A tent was waiting.
+She let go of him to reach for water to douse the fire.

-Alice stands and holds out a hand to him.
+Alice stood and held out a hand to him.

-"I think I'd like to have you now if you don't mind," she says with smile.
+"I think I'd like to have you now if you don't mind," she said.

-He takes her hand and is on his feet to follow.
+He took her hand and smiled.
 "I don't mind a bit."